wp-plugins/wordpress-wiki-plugin/readme.txt

 == Frequently Asked Questions ==

 = How easy is it to set up? =
-We have an indepth step by step guide to getting the plugin initially setup and configured <a href='http://premium.wpmudev.org/project/wordpress-wiki/installation/'>here</a>.
+We have an indepth step by step guide to getting the plugin setup and configured <a href='http://premium.wpmudev.org/project/wordpress-wiki/installation/'>here</a>.

 = Get Support =
 We provide comprehensive and guaranteed support on the <a href='http://premium.wpmudev.org/forums/tags/wordpress-wiki'>WPMU DEV forums</a> and <a href='http://premium.wpmudev.org/live-support/'>live chat</a> only.